piyush-eon/react-news-app-inshorts-clone/README.md

 </tr>
 </table>

-## Demo
+## Important Note
 News api doesn't allow you to fetch the api from a deployed site.
-You can fork this repo and run in your local server.
+You can fork this repo and run in your local server and add your apikey in config.js file in the root.

 ## Demo
 Here is a working live demo : https://piyush-eon.github.io/react-news-app-inshorts-clone/